bhyvex/cloudly/docs/opentsdb.md

 ###### Install OpenTSDB

+First, you need to setup HBase.
+If you are brand new to HBase and/or OpenTSDB we recommend you test with a stand-alone instance as this is the easiest to get up and running.

+###### Devel Notes

 Cloudly runs off of Hadoop and is powered by the OpenTSBD.
 Please refer to the official OpenTSDB documentation for installation the instructions - http://opentsdb.net/docs/build/html/installation.html

-###### Devel Notes

 <pre>
 export JAVA_HOME=/usr